 Dr Ben Sweeting is Course Leader for BA(Hons) Architecture.

 His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, is part of the contemporary resurgence of cybernetics and systems thinking amongst designers.
-Projects include theoretical, historical and creative research, exploring issues of epistemology, ethics and technology in architecture.
+Projects include theoretical, historical and creative research, exploring issues of epistemology, ethics and interactivity in architecture.

 Ben is Course Leader for BA(Hons) Architecture.
 His research, which has been funded by the AHRC and the Andrew W. Mellon foundation, is part of the contemporary resurgence of cybernetics and systems thinking amongst designers, and includes theoretical, historical and creative projects.